GeertArien/geertarien.github.io/_posts/2017-08-30-blinn-phong-shading-using-webgl.markdown

 The ambient contribution is the easiest of the three to compute.
 It is used to account for light that bounces more than one time before it enters the eye, so called ambient light.
-To compute it we simply multiply the ambient value of the light with the ambient value of the surface we wish to shade.
+To compute it we simply multiply the global ambient value with the ambient value of the surface we wish to shade.

+$$
+\mathbf{c}_{amb} = \mathbf{g}_{amb} * \mathbf{m}_{amb}
+$$

 The diffuse contribution represents light that travels directly from the light source to the shading point and is shattered in all directions evenly due to the *rough nature* of the surface material.
-When computing this contribution we have to take into account **Lambert's Law**, which states that surfaces perpendicular to rays of light receive more photons per unit area than surfaces at a more glancing angle.
+When computing this contribution we have to take into account **Lambert's Law**, which states that surfaces perpendicular to rays of light receive more light per unit area than surfaces at a more glancing angle.

+{% include image.html
+name="lamberts-law.png"
+caption="In both cases the distance between the rays is the same.
+The surface that is more perpendicular to the incoming light receives more light per unit area."
+%}

 To compute the diffuse contribution we first multiply the diffuse component of the light with the diffuse component of the object.
 To account for Lambert's Law